 When you plant lettuce, if it does not grow well, you don’t blame the lettuce.
 You look for reasons it is not doing well.
 It may need fertilizer, or more water, or

 less sun.
 You never blame the lettuce.
 Yet if we have problems with our friends or family, we blame the other person.
 But if we know how to take care of them, they will grow well, like the lettuce.
 Blaming has no positive effect at all, nor does trying to persuade using reason and argument.
 That is my experience.
 No blame, no reasoning, no argument, just understanding.
 If you understand, and you show that you understand, you can love, and the situation will change.

 Reason is my natural resort in a conflict.
 You’re wrong, and I’m going to tell you exactly why you’re wrong.
 The problem is this approach rarely ever works.
 If it has any effect, it is usually to exacerbate the situation.
 Why does my reason not work?
 Because it’s less than half of the equation.
 One half is reason and the other half is emotions.
-I can reason about a situation from the outside, but I don’t have all the information influencing an individual’s actions.
+I can reason about a situation from the outside, but I don’t have all the information influencing an individual’s thoughts and actions.
 At the same time, emotions are the primary driving force of life.
-It is the heart that ultimately dictates how people think and act.
 Reason molds and directs emotions, but without emotions reason has no basis for action.

 Keep your heart with all vigilance, for from it flow the springs of life.Proverbs 4:23